-During 2018, the board of directors held 13 meetings.
-During 2018, the board's three permanent committees, the audit committee, compensation committee and nominating and governance committee, collectively held 15 meetings.
-In 2018, our board of directors also formed a pricing committee in connection with our private offering of convertible senior notes.
-The pricing committee held four meetings in 2018.
+During 2019, the board of directors held eight meetings.
+During 2019, the board's three permanent committees, the audit committee, compensation committee and nominating and governance committee, collectively held 15 meetings.

-All of our current directors attended at least 75% of the aggregate of all meetings of the board of directors and the committees on which he served during 2018.
+All of our current directors attended at least 75% of the aggregate of all meetings of the board of directors and the committees on which he or she served during 2019.
 We do not have a formal written policy with respect to directors' attendance at our annual meetings of stockholders.
-Directors Messrs.
-Holland and August attended the 2018 Annual Meeting of Stockholders.
+Directors Holland and August attended the 2019 Annual Meeting of Stockholders.